AxdeKlerk/Searchlight-Promotions-2/README.md

    2. The second choice was …..
 This was chosen to create an over-all appeal of an old-school type face

  ### 4. Carousel
  Showcases 3 images of artists with the titles that promote the purpose of the business, all separated by 3 posters of the upcoming festival: ROXOFF 25, with the confirmed artists.
-The 3 images all had the title: Searching for & Promoting - Unsigned Rock & Metal Bands 4 Norwich
+The 3 images all had the title: Searching for & Promoting - Unsigned Rock & Metal Bands 4 Norwich.
+All of which have padding in line with the colour theme.

   #### 1. The Dead Reynolds
 ![titled-dead-reynolds](https://github.com/user-attachments/assets/3fbd041c-1525-472e-87d1-6266fc912b45)